West Virginia Mountaineers football: National award winners and finalists

 A total of 20 Mountaineer players and coaches have been finalists for numerous college football awards.
 Don Nehlen and Calvin Magee have won awards as coaches, while Dan Mozes, Pat White, and Tavon Austin have earned awards as players.

 All-Americans

-Forty Mountaineers have been recognized as First-Team All-Americans by various media selectors.
-Among those selections, 12 have achieved Consensus All-American status.
+Forty-Seven Mountaineers have been recognized as First-Team All-Americans by various media selectors.
+Among those selections, 14 have achieved Consensus All-American status.
 Of those consensus All-Americans, four were unanimous selections.

 Conference award winners

 During WVU's 18-season tenure in the Southern Conference, a total of seven Mountaineers were recognized with superlative conference honors.
 Art Lewis received Coach of the Year distinction on consecutive occasions (1953 & 1954) while Bruce Bosley was named the SoCon Player of the Year and Jacobs Blocking Award winner in 1955.
 During WVU's 21 seasons in the Big East, a total of 12 Mountaineers were recognized with superlative conference honors.
 Don Nehlen (1993) and Rich Rodriguez (2003) were unanimous selections for Big East Coach of the Year, while Todd Sauerbrun was the unanimous selection for Big East Special Teams Player of the Year in 1994 and Amos Zereoué was the unanimous selection for Big East Rookie of the Year in 1996.
 Tavon Austin was WVU's first Big 12 Conference award recipient, garnering Co-Special Teams Player of the Year honors in 2012.